angelinayyang/angelinayyang.github.io/content/post/rhythmlink/index.md

     - Research and Development

 tags:
-    - css
+    - PCB design
-    - html
+    - neural network
-    - markdown
+    - raspberry pi
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)

 ---